Dr Kaveh Delfanazari

 About the Principal Investigator:

-Kaveh Delfanazari is Assistant Professor (University Lecturer) in Electronic and Nanoscale Engineering, at the James Watt School of Engineering, University of Glasgow, UK, affiliate Senior Research Scientist at the University of Cambridge, UK, Senior Member of IEEE, and A/Fellow of the Higher Education Academy, UK.
+Kaveh Delfanazari is Assistant Professor (University Lecturer) of Electronic and Nanoscale Engineering, at the James Watt School of Engineering, University of Glasgow, UK, Senior Research Scientist at the University of Cambridge, UK, Researcher Co-Investigator of the EPSRC programme on 'Multiplexed Quantum Integrated Circuits (MQIC)', Senior Member of IEEE, member of the 'Scottish Centre for Innovation in Quantum Computing and Simulation (SCIQCS)', and A/Fellow of the Higher Education Academy, UK.

 Dr. Delfanazari's research interests lie in the area of: